 The preparation of the Company's financial statements in accordance with FRS 101 involves management making judgements and estimates when applying those accounting policies that affect the reported amounts of assets, liabilities, income and expense.
 Actual results may differ from those on which management's estimates are based.
 Estimates and assumptions are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable.
-For the year ended 31 March 2022, this evaluation has considered the ongoing impacts of Covid-19.
 In preparing the financial statements, management has also considered the impact of climate-related risks on its financial position and performance.
 While the effects of climate change represent a source of uncertainty, the Group does not consider there to be a material impact on its judgements and estimates from physical and transition risks of climate change in the short to medium term.

-The key areas involving a higher degree of judgement or areas involving significant sources of estimation uncertainty made by management in applying the Company's accounting policies, which are deemed critical to the Company's results and financial position are disclosed in note 8 including any additional information relating to Covid-19 where relevant
+The key areas involving a higher degree of judgement or areas involving significant sources of estimation uncertainty made by management in applying the Company's accounting policies, which are deemed critical to the Company's results and financial position are disclosed in note 8.

-Notes to the financial statements for the year ended 31 March 2022 (continued)
+Notes to the financial statements for the year ended 31 March 2023 (continued)